Adnan Zakir

-Adnan Zakir (born 23 December 1986) is a former professional field hockey player from Pakistan.
-He was born in the coastal town of Karachi, Pakistan.
+Adnan Zakir (born 23 December 1986) is a Pakistani former professional field hockey player.
+He was born in Karachi, Pakistan.
 Zakir played both midfielder and striker positions for the national Pakistan men's national field hockey team.
 He made his international debut in January 2001 playing as a junior player against England U-21.
 He continued to represent the country and played his first international game as a senior player in June 2004 against India.